wp-plugins/textwise/readme.txt

 = How can I move an image or video once it is in my post? =

-To move the image and it's caption, be sure to highlight both the image and caption with your mouse.
+To move the image and its caption, be sure to highlight both the image and caption with your mouse.
 Then cut &amp; paste.

 = How can I include Relevant Content Suggestions in my post? =